Genealogy - Librarian Recommended Websites

 Forms and Basic Search Information

-Family Tree Maker provides blank census forms that can be downloaded as needed.
+Family Tree Maker provides many forms for documenting your genealogy research, including blank census forms, that can be downloaded as needed.
 The site also includes access to a larger number of other people's research on their own families.

 PBS Ancestors Series

 This excellent site provides straightforward instruction on beginning genealogical research as well as GIF and PDF files of key genealogical charts and forms.